raspberrypilearning/hardware-guide/networking.md

 Some WiFi dongles, when used with the Raspberry Pi, are simple [plug 'n' play](https://en.wikipedia.org/wiki/Plug_and_play) devices.
 Others require specific drivers and may not be compatible with the Raspberry Pi.
 Make sure you read the device manufacturer's documentation before making a purchase.

-You can buy the official Raspberry Pi WiFi dongle from [The Pi Hut](https://thepihut.com/collections/raspberry-pi-wifi/products/official-raspberry-pi-wifi-adapter) and [Farnell](http://cpc.farnell.com/element14/wipi/dongle-wifi-usb-for-raspberry/dp/SC12761)
+You can buy the official Raspberry Pi WiFi dongle from [The Pi Hut](https://thepihut.com/collections/raspberry-pi-wifi/products/official-raspberry-pi-wifi-adapter) or [Farnell](http://cpc.farnell.com/element14/wipi/dongle-wifi-usb-for-raspberry/dp/SC12761).